i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/modules/overview/templates.md

 inventory number are the only fields to be entered; other fields are already set.

+You may retroactively create a template from an asset using the "Create template" action from the "Actions" menu within an asset's form.

 ### Increment

 A automatic fill and increment mechanism is provided for some fields